altermo/nelisp/README.md

 ## Goals
 + Being able to run emacs plugins such as magit and org-mode
 + Performant(fast) loading of elisp-stdlib (100-200ms)

+## Roadmap
++ Implement all functions(/other features) to be able to load all of `loadup.el` without errors
++ Implement dumping
++ Implement a bridge between nelisp and neovim
++ Implement the rest of the functions(/other features); make all emacs test pass